mroth/bootslap/README.md

 and we infer your GitHub username from your system environment.
 You can manually override this in the `shell.yml` playbook is desired.

-### Updating ALL THE THINGS
-Since we're OCD, we need a script update everything.
-TODO: This needs to be updated for v5.

 ## What's New in version 5?